 Should I go forward with a DIY digital sign solution?

 The answer to this question really depends on what your goals are for your digital signage.
 If you are just trying to have some fun and tinker with a new technology, a DIY digital signage solution is the only way to go!
 If you are a business or organization that needs multiple digital screens and reliable 1080p Full HD video and image content, you should think twice about implementing a DIY digital sign solution.
-Instead, you should think about more robust, enterprise grade digital signage installations and cloud-based digital signage systems, like Screenly.
+Instead, you should think about more robust, enterprise-grade digital signage installations and cloud-based digital signage systems, like Screenly.
 You can read more about the differences between Screenly and open source software such as Screenly OSE in our article on Screenly OSE vs. Screenly (Paid Version).

-While a DIY digital signage solution may not be for everyone, it certainly is a great project for some.
-We hope this post has helped you sharpen your needs and requirements for your DIY digital signage project.
+While a DIY digital signage solution may not be for everyone, it certainly is the ideal solution for some people.
+We hope this post has helped inform your understanding of what is involved in a DIY digital signage project.